GABRIELROLAND/Youtube_Downloader/README.md

 # Youtube_Downloader
-Python script to download video or audio from youtube videos.
+Python script to download video or audio from youtube videos straight from the terminal

 ## Requirements
 * beautifulsoup4